Last Updated on

 The most important lesson I learned was to respond as quickly as possible to emerging events and updates.

 Not hip to what’s happening in your niche?
-Try browsing the front page of reddit, checking out hashtags on Twitter (which often breaks the news before media outlets do) or see what’s trending on Yahoo.
+Try browsing the front page of reddit or checking out hashtags on Twitter.

 You’re probably well aware that these posts need to prioritize quality over speed.
 What you may not know is that there are actually better times to publish these posts too – but the answer might not be what you expected.